 Bulky (large waste)

-Bulky waste is waste which, because of its weight and volume, is not handled by the household waste collection service.
+Bulky waste is waste that, because of its weight and volume, is not handled by the municipal household waste collection service.

-The law does not establish a list of bulky items, but in practice it may include the following:
+The law does not establish no bulky list, but in practice the following elements are involved:

 - Mattresses and mattresses